 Picking curriculum can hands down be the hardest part of homeschooling, though, which is why we’ve tried a ton over the years.
 And though the core subjects tend to be very similar, finding good art and music curriculum has been much more challenging.
 There are more options today than there were a few years ago though!

 We feel teaching our kids art and music is one of the most important things we can do to help develop everything from their creativity (by forming new neural connections in their brains) to developing their hand-eye coordination, along with a myriad of other benefits… and because they really enjoy it.

 I can’t stress how important art and music have been for the growth and development of our girls.
 We feel expanding their creative minds and always encouraging them to be creative is what has helped them thrive in every other area of life.

-Brian plays guitar and would play music and sing to our girls when I was pregnant.
+The girls’ dad plays guitar and would play music and sing to our girls when I was pregnant.
 He played music to them every single day for years; the only time he wasn’t able to play for them is when he was out of town for work.

-As soon as our girls could strum a guitar, Brian had them strumming his.
+As soon as our girls could strum a guitar, he had them strumming his.
 As soon as they could beat on a drum, they had drums to beat on.
 Both girls have really taken to playing the ukulele and percussion like the djembe and cajon.

 As soon as our girls could grasp a crayon, they were coloring.
 Although there were a few times in their younger years, the colors didn’t quite make it where they were supposed to… On the bright side we got some colorful walls, cabinets and even Zoë’s face.